mui/mui-x/README.md

 ## How do we decide if a feature is MIT or commercial?

-We have been building MIT React components since 2014. we have learned a lot about the strength and weaknesses of the MIT license model.
-We believe that any open source project will ultimately become the dominant and best solution in any market it enters.
-The **ultimately** aspect is very important.
-While for the simple components, we have reached this point a long time ago.
-We believe that advanced components won't reach this point before multiple decades.
-So what should we do?
+We have been building MIT React components since 2014.
+We have learned a lot about the strength and weaknesses of the MIT license model.
+The health of this model is improving every day.
+As the community grows, it increases the probability that developers contribute improvements to the project.
+However, we believe that have reached the sustainability limits of what the model can support for advancing our mission forward.
+We have seen too many MIT components moving slowly or getting abandoned.
+The community isn't contributing improvements as fast as the problems deserved to be solved.

+What should we do?
 Wait?
 No!
-We are using a commercial license to sustain the development of the most advanced features, where the open-source model can't.
+We are using a commercial license to forward the development of the most advanced features, where the MIT model can't.
+A solution to a problem should only be commercial if it has no MIT alternatives.

 We provide three options: